Craft is my workspace

 What’s missing from Craft

-Nested tags are also coming to Craft, though I’m not sure how they’re being implemented.
+Nested tags are coming to Craft—as I’ve seen mentioned in the Craft Slack community—though I’m not sure how they’re being implemented.
 I believe they’re modeled after Bear, which was one of my favorite features of that app.
 Can’t wait to have ‘em in Craft!

 I learned about the concept when I was exploring Why I like Roam over Bear for improving my thinking.
 Since then I’ve been collecting my own notes, highlights from what I read, and so much more, and then noticing connections I wouldn’t have thought of on my own.
 That’s cool.